TDDD96-G11-BLHub/database/README.md

 ## DeleteDocument
 When calling this function with FnDeletOne the filter MUST be set to the ObjectId of the document to be deleted.
 Otherwise a random matching document will be deleted.
 Also keep in mind that calling this function with FnDeleteMany will delete ALL matching documents so be careful!

+## DropDatabase
+Be VERY CAREFUL with this function since it is irreversible and will drop the entire database along with the collections.
+It will not crash if the database name given is incorrect so double check the result in the database to see if it actually dropped a database

+## GetAll functions
+These functions are very usable for getting information about the cluster and the databases.
+They will be used for functions where the names of databases and collections are used so the user won't have to explicitly give the name of the queriable object.